routingblog/arbitration/content/_index.md

 [^1]: Need to double check this.
 [^2]: [The Age Discrimination in Employment Act of 1967](https://www.eeoc.gov/statutes/age-discrimination-employment-act-1967)
 [^3]: pg 42
+[^4]: Justice SCALIA joins all but footnote 7 of this opinion.

 # Scope